bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-postgres/index.md

 #### Configure object storage

 Bufstream requires GCS object storage.
-See [bucket permissions](../configure/#bucket-permissions) for a minimal set of permissions required.
+See [Tuning and performance](../../tuning-performance/#permissions) for a minimal set of permissions required.

 +++tabs key:7aa715642264784801820a6eecd2ac16